samhoice/weather/README.md

 Anyone can create a user with a username/password.
 I find that the django authentication system is as easy as anything so I just used that, so you have to put in a password.

-Creating a user will log you in.
-From there, you can add locations.
-The location system is very simple, and only accepts zipcodes.
-The zipcodes are looked up in the google maps api to get location information.
+Creating a user will log you in (you can also log back in if you log out of course).
+From there you can add locations.
+The location system is very simple and only accepts zipcodes.
+Further location information is retrieved through the google maps API.

 Each location will show up in your list.
 Locations can only be added once.
-If a different user has already added a location, you will see data for it.
+If a different user has already added a location, you will see data for it initially.
 If not, the location data will be initially blank.

 Refresh buttons are provided for each data row.
 If JS is enabled the refresh will be done by AJAX.
 Otherwise, a pageload will cover it.
 There is a convenient bug in the JSon generator view that makes it slightly more obvious when a location refresh has completed because the date format changes.